White Collar Crime Defense Lawyer

 White collar crimes are nonviolent offenses committed by business people, entrepreneurs, public officials and professionals, done in the commercial or business realm usually for financial gain.
-White collar offenses are often prosecuted in federal court, increasing the likelihood for lengthy prison time, substantial fines and other restitution.
-Federal crimes like this require a high level of skill and knowledge from an experienced Fort Lauderdale white collar crime lawyer.
+Related offenses often are prosecuted in federal court, increasing the likelihood for lengthy prison time, substantial fines and other restitution.
+Defending federal crimes like this require a high level of skill and knowledge from an experienced Fort Lauderdale white collar crime attorney.

-The federal lawyers at Joffe Law, P.A. in Fort Lauderdale have handled complex white collar crime cases both at the state and federal level, and we defend clients against a wide range of white collar charges in Broward County and elsewhere in Florida, including:
+The federal lawyers at Joffe Law, P.A. in Fort Lauderdale have handled complex white collar crime cases both at the state and federal level, and we defend clients against a wide range of related charges in Broward County and elsewhere in Florida, including:

 1. Money laundering

 The crime of money laundering is the willful act of concealing the origins of illegally obtained money by making it appear to have come from a different source.
 Money laundering charges fall under federal jurisdiction, and so those accused will be prosecuted by the federal government.
 Most common sources of illegal money are from illegal drug sales, corruption, fraud, and tax evasion.
 Other crimes, like drug trafficking, mortgage fraud, gambling, conspiracy, wire fraud, and mail fraud, often occur with money laundering.
 If convicted, you could face a prison sentence of up to 20 years, as well as other serious penalties.